google/tangent/README.md

 ### Installation

-The easiest way to install is by cloning the git repo.
-Then from the root directory, use either of the methods listed below.
-We'll have pip and conda packages shortly.
+The easiest way to install Tangent is to use `pip`.

-Note: The commands below will by default install the CPU build for TensorFlow.
-To use the GPU build, use:

-    pip install tf-nightly-gpu

-#### Conda

-    conda env create -f environment.yml
-    conda activate tangent

-#### PIP

-To install Tangent and its dependencies:

-    pip install -e .

-To install just the requirements:

-    pip install -r requirements.txt

-### Running tests

-Tests require pytest:

-    pip install pytest
+    pip install tangent

-To run the tests:

-    python -m pytest --short tests
+We'll have a conda package soon.

 ## Automatic Differentiation